How to make Garlic Paste

 Instructions

-- Grind to a fine paste.
+• Grind to a fine paste.
 Make it in batches, if needed.
-Note – If you are having trouble blending it, feel free to add a few tablespoons of water to help the process.
+Note – If you are having trouble blending it, feel free to add a little more oil until you reach the desired smooth paste consistency.

 Storage Instructions